templeside/cs639_vision_detection/README.md

 <br>

-## Result and Discussion
+## Conclusion

 <br>

-Multiple Interaction         |  Multiple human object :---------------------------:|:-------------------------:
+:---------------------------:|:-------------------------:
 ![](person.png)              |  ![](bicycle.png)

 <br>

-Through our approach, we were able to highlight human and object interaction in colored boxes as shown on the above.
-On the left detection, our box shows our model predict multiple interactions in a person.
+As a result, we were able to highlight human and object interaction in colored boxes as shown above.
+As shown on the left image, box shows our model predicts multiple interactions with one person.
 On the right detection, our model predict more than one human interaction.
-This allow us to gather relevant contextual information facilitating Human Object Interaction.
-In future work, we can get the automated support by detected human’s activity cared by the vision powered devices.
-With our project, the unexpected situations can be alerted and prevented.
+This allow us to gather relevant contextual information facilitating human object interaction.

 <br>